HypeCheck

 MODEST

-2 of 4 claims supported by evidence.
+2 of 5 claims supported by evidence.

-"enhance diet quality and promote muscle recovery" Supported
+"Enhance diet quality and promote muscle recovery" Supported

 Whey protein clinically proven to support muscle protein synthesis and recovery.

-Based on: Whey Protein Concentrate
+Based on: Grass-Fed Whey Protein Concentrate

-Based on: Whey Protein Concentrate
+Based on: Grass-Fed Whey Protein Concentrate

-Based on: all ingredients
+Based on: Sunflower Lecithin

-"prevent bloating or digestive problems" Stretch
+"Prevent bloating or digestive problems" Partial

-Based on: Whey Protein Concentrate
+Based on: Grass-Fed Whey Protein Concentrate

-2 supported · 1 partial · 1 stretch
+2 supported · 2 partial · 1 stretch

 Ingredients